Medal of Honor: Above and Beyond

 Medal of Honor: Above and Beyond is a 2020 first-person shooter virtual reality game developed by Respawn Entertainment and published by Electronic Arts.
 The game was released on December 11, 2020.
 It is the first release in the Medal of Honor series since 2012's Medal of Honor: Warfighter.

 As part of its Gallery mode, Above and Beyond includes the short documentary Colette, which won the Academy Award for Best Documentary Short Subject at the 93rd Academy Awards.
-Thus, though not mentioned by name in the Academy citation, Medal of Honor: Above and Beyond is arguably the first video game ever to receive an Oscar for its content.
+While not mentioned by name in the Academy citation, Medal of Honor: Above and Beyond is the first video game to receive an Oscar nomination for its content.

 Gameplay

-The game takes place in North Africa, Free France, Nazi Germany, Norway, and Europe during World War II, taking the franchise back to its roots.
-Protagonists in the game include an American OSS agent, US Air Force pilot, and fighters in the French Resistance - who all fight against Nazi Germany.
+The game takes place in North Africa, Free France, Norway, and Nazi Germany during World War II, taking the franchise back to its roots.
+Protagonists in the game include an OSS officers, US Army Air Force pilots, US Navy sailors, US Marines, US Army soldiers, and French Resistance fighters - who all fight against Wehrmacht (Heer, Luftwaffe, Kriegsmarine, Afrika Korps) Schutzstaffel, Gestapo, and other Nazis.
 The game also features multiplayer modes.